-All of the matter and energy in the Universe was initially found in a very small space.
-An explosion happened which caused the Universe to begin expanding. ...more
+All of the matter and energy in the Universe was initially confined in a very small region until an enormous explosion occurred, causing the Universe to expand.
+This expansion continues today. ...more

-By knowing about fusion inside the Sun, scientists can predict the number of neutrinos that should reach Earth.
-Experiments on Earth have been set up to detect neutrinos in order to test these predictions....more
+Theories about fusion inside the solar core predict the number of neutrinos that should reach Earth.
+Experiments on Earth have been set up to detect solar neutrinos in order to test the validity of these...more